 Located just outside the Southern city’s walls, right around the corner from St. Ivana Tower and the Old Port, this beach is an unnamed hidden gem.
 In order to make it there, you’ll new to walk to the Old Port, follow the walkway to the lighthouse.
 Once you’re there, simply make it to the top of the breakwater wall using the stairs, and then continue walking down the path until you make it a platform.

 The Adriatic water by this beach is deep yet crystal-clear, perfect for jumping in.
-The experience of swimming below the magnificent city walls is just a once in a lifetime one.
+Finding swimming spots and experience of swimming below the magnificent city walls is just a once in a lifetime one.

 There is just one thing that might be problematic.
 The swim spot itself isn’t in a cove.
 Instead, it’s open to the sea, which means you’ll be prone to numerous wakes due to the many boats that pass by the outer walls.
 These wakes might cause some trouble when you’re using the stairs or a ladder to climb out as they might push you into the rocks, causing some minor injuries.